A confined random walk locally looks like tilted random interlacements: On eigenvalues and eigenvectors

 \section{On eigenvalues and eigenvectors}

-The main goal of this section is to prove Proposition \ref{prop:encadrement-ratio}, which we use to prove Lemma \ref{lem:norme-phiN2}, and to get estimates that we use in the proof of Proposition \ref{prop:nb-excursions-tN}.
-More generally, we collect some estimates on eigenvalues and eigenvectors of the discrete Laplacian on a domain.
+The main goal of this section is to summarize results on $\phi_N$ which are proven in \cite{vecteurpropre} (or easily deduced from this paper).
+We will also prove some estimates that we use in the proof of Proposition \ref{prop:nb-excursions-tN}.

 \paragraph*{Some preliminaries.}

 Consider a compact set $D \subset \RR^d$ and a mesh parameter $h > 0$.
 On $D^{(h)} \defeq D \cap h \ZZ^d$, we define the discrete Laplacian so that for any $x \in D^{(h)} \setminus \partial D_h$, any $v^{(h)} : D^{(h)} \longrightarrow \RR_+$,